MI-DPLA/combine/docs/workflow.rst

    Indexed fields for a Record

 Notice in this table the columns ``DPLA Mapped Field`` and ``Map DPLA Field``.
-Both of these columns pertain to a functionality in Combine that attemps to "link" a Record with the same record in the live DPLA site.
-It performs this action by querying the DPLA API (DPLA API credentials must be set in `localsettings.py`) based on mapped indexed fields.
+Both of these columns pertain to a functionality in Combine that attempts to "link" a Record with the same record in the live DPLA site.
+It performs this action by querying the DPLA API (DPLA API credentials must be set in ``localsettings.py``) based on mapped indexed fields.
 Though this area has potential for expansion, currently the most reliable and effective DPLA field to try and map is the ``isShownAt`` field.

 The ``isShownAt`` field is the URL that all DPLA items require to send visitors back to the originating organization or institution's page for that item.
 As such, it is also unique to each Record, and provides a handy way to "link" Records in Combine to items in DPLA.
 The difficult part is often figuring out which indexed field in Combine contains the URL.